• Skip to primary navigation

 I always start with a big galvanized bucket filled with soil and grouped with other reclaimed plant pots on my deck.
 I love making the fairy gardens in containers because it really allows you to see all the little details up-close.

 After you have a container, pick out some small plants.
-Because I was going for a woodland feel for the camping fairies I used some little tree/shrubs, a fern, and a few flowers for colour.
-Plant them around the perimeter, leaving room to create your little scene, and then it’s time to get creative.
+Because I was going for a woodland feel for the camping fairies I used some little tiny trees and shrubs, a fern, and a few flowers for colour.

 camping fairy garden tent and fairy garden accessories